-As noted above, in conjunction with our acquisition of HHI in January 2016, we entered into a Credit Agreement which provided for a \$125 million Term Loan Facility and a \$50 million Revolving Credit Facility.
-As of March 31, 2017, we had \$120.3 million in principal amount outstanding under the Term Loan Facility and \$28.0 million in principal amount outstanding under the Revolving Credit Facility.
+As noted above, in conjunction with our acquisition of HHI in January 2016, we entered into the Previous Credit Agreement which provided for the \$125 million Previous Term Loan Facility and the \$50 million Previous Revolving Credit Facility.
+As of September 30, 2017, we had \$117.2 million in principal amount outstanding under the Previous Term Loan Facility and \$29.1 million in principal amount outstanding under the Previous Revolving Credit Facility.
+On October 13, 2017, the Company entered into the Amendment to refinance and decrease the aggregate committed size of the credit facilities from \$175 million to \$162 million, which includes the \$117 million Amended Term Loan Facility and the \$45 million Amended Revolving Credit Facility.
+As of October 13, 2017, we had \$117 million in principal amount outstanding under the Amended Revolving Credit Facility.
+In addition to decreasing the aggregate size of the credit facilities, and as described in more detail below, the Amendment: